Home / About / Center Grants /

 The UW University Center for Excellence in Developmental Disabilities (UW UCEDD) has been in existence since 1963.

-The UCEDD supports 4 core functions, including:
+The UCEDD supports four core functions, including:

 - Interdisciplinary Training